 If you’ve had Mascarpone cheese before, you know that it’s like Italy’s answer to American cream cheese.
 However, it tends to be softer, creamier, and a little less tangy than what we have stateside.

-The exact origin story of this cheese in unclear but it has been made for centuries in the Po Valley area between Milan and Pavia.
-We like to use it in all sort of recipes from this dessert to our tiramisu and even these Fennel Puff Pastry Bites.
+The exact origin story of this cheeseย is unclear, but it has been made for centuries in the Po Valley area betweenย Milan and Pavia.
+We like to use it in all sorts of recipes,ย from this dessert to our tiramisu and even these Fennel Puff Pastry Bites.ย

 What are Amaretti Cookies?

-You’ll find a soft version of Amaretti cookies made in Southern Italy but the kind we use in this recipe are from the Northern town of Saronno (just outside Milan), hence the name Amaretti di Saronno.
-Thanks to their sweet, intensely almond, and ever so slightly bitter flavor, these cookies find their way in all sorts of recipes from traditional pasta to this dessert.
+You’ll find a soft version of Amaretti cookies made in Southern Italy, but the kind we use in this recipe are from the northern town of Saronno (just outside Milan), hence the nameย Amaretti di Saronno.ย Thanks to their sweet, intensely almond, and ever-so-slightly bitter flavor, these cookies find their way into all sorts of recipes,ย from traditional pasta to this dessert.ย

-One of the most famous types are from the Saronno cloister, an ancient Franciscan cloister in the center of the Northern town of Saronno.
-We like the lemon ones in this recipe as they add another layer of flavor but the traditional ones are delicious too.
+One of the most famous types is from the Saronno cloister, an ancient Franciscan cloister in the center of the northern town of Saronno.
+We like the lemon ones in this recipe as they add another layer of flavor, but the traditional ones are delicious, too.ย

 Variations On This Recipe